woodnsec/IoT-Forensics/milestone-3.md

 ![Green LED Screenshot](https://i.imgur.com/hLMMzmj.png)

-In summary, it using Bluetooth to derive potentially important information is not a desirable solution.
-Many IoT devices will work over a Bluetooth connection to other devices, but interpreting the information in captured packets is very difficult and time consuming, presuming the packets are not encrypted.
+In summary, it is using Bluetooth to derive potentially important information is not a desirable solution.
+Many IoT devices will work over a Bluetooth connection to other devices but interpreting the information in captured packets is very difficult and time consuming, presuming the packets are not encrypted.
 When encrypted, certain tools, such as Crackle could be used to decrypt/crack the contents of the packets to get more information, but this only works when the LTK is already known, or if Bluetooth connection is being established for the first time between two devices.
 (add more?)